onsi/gomega/docs/index.md

 matter.

-`HaveLeaked` always takes the built-in list of well-known good goroutines into consideration and this list can neither be overriden nor disabled.
+`HaveLeaked` always takes the built-in list of well-known good goroutines into consideration and this list can neither be overridden nor disabled.
 Additional known non-leaky goroutines `NONLEAKY1`, ...  can be passed to `HaveLeaks` either in form of `GomegaMatcher`s or in shorthand notation: